Jasper2-0/NMNT-Lab-2/README.md

 With all of the setup and input of control data out of the way, let's have a look at the part where the actual graphics are created.
 This is done using 'shaders' Shaders can be thought of a little programs that run on your GPU (Graphic Processing Unit) that determine how your computer draws something.
 It's important to realize that these shaders are not running on your CPU, and that their API (GLSL) is not part of Open Frameworks.

+Shaders are also part of WebGL, and as such can run in your browser.
+The popular website [ShaderToy](http://shadertoy.com) allows you to experiment with shaders in your browser.
+Please be aware that the site makes _heavy_ use of your GPU, so vistiting it with an onboard GPU instead of a discrete GPU, can seriously hamper the performance of your browser, making your system unresponsive.

-Since OF doesn't use a Unified Shader Model, there are two shaders running, a Vertex Shader, that operates on 3D geometry, and a Fragment shader that runs on the 'fragments' (i.e. pixels) of the image that we're generating.
+Since OF uses Shader Model 3, there are two shaders running, a Vertex Shader, that operates on 3D geometry, and a Fragment shader that runs on the 'fragments' (i.e. pixels) of the image that we're generating.

 #### Vertex Shader